-As a result of managed water flows from various headwaters, The Forks area is renowned for the spectacular salmon fishing after the annual ice-out.
+As a result of managed water flows from various headwaters, The Forks area is renowned for spectacular salmon fishing after the annual ice-out.
 By accessing the hotline number posted frequently at various locations along the river, anglers can enjoy some prediction of the water flows to ensure their safety.
 Area guides know where fish retire to when the levels come up from a release.

-Guides offer half and full day trips, either floating with a drift boat, wade various streams and currents or troll hidden ponds.
-Some outfitters offer ice-fishing trips, while utilizing a bob-house to maintain warmth, serve breakfast and lunch, as well as provide a place to get out of the wind.
-Fishing for salmon, togue (lake trout) and splake make up the better part of your day.
+Fish from a drift boat, wade various streams and currents or troll hidden ponds.
+Some outfitters offer ice-fishing trips while utilizing a bob-house to maintain warmth, serve breakfast and lunch, as well as provide a place to get out of the wind.
+Fishing for salmon, togue (lake trout), and splake make up the better part of your day.

 Once the water temperatures begin to climb and stabilize, the smallmouth bass move to their spawning areas.
 The smallmouth fishery in this area of Maine is nothing short of amazing, with fish over several pounds being common.
-Smallmouth’s are known for their aerial antics, eagerness and willingness to strike a surface lure or fly.
+Smallmouths are known for their aerial antics, eagerness, and willingness to strike a surface lure or fly.

-The Upper Kennebec Valley is proud to offer waters such as, The Dead and Kennebec Rivers, Wyman Lake, Indian Pond, Parlin Pond, Big Woods, Attean and Moxie Lake, as well as a whole host of streams and brooks in a truly pristine setting.
+The Upper Kennebec Valley is proud to offer waters such as the Dead and Kennebec Rivers, Wyman Lake, Indian Pond, Parlin Pond, Big Woods, Attean, and Moxie Lake, as well as a whole host of streams and brooks in a truly pristine setting.
 Ice-out takes place between April and May.